unrealwork/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 Using [Axibase Time Series Database](https://axibase.com/docs/atsd/), you can combine datasets from multiple entities in one portal.

-This artcle uses data collected from the [Bureau of Labor Statistics](http://www.bls.gov/home.htm).
+This article uses data collected from the [Bureau of Labor Statistics](http://www.bls.gov/home.htm).

 ## Iowa Employee Compensation Dataset